abhisek123456/DataStructureAlgo/README.md

 # DataStructureAlgo
-Just trying to understand Data Structure and Algorithims from Youtube and implement in Python programming language.
+Just trying to understand Data Structure and Algorithims from Youtube and implement it in  Python programming language.